soukainaelhafif/airbnb-price-prediction/README.md

 - n_train: **5678**
 - n_valid: **1420**

-Note: values may vary when the model is retrained.
+*Metrics above are from the latest local training run; values change when retrained with a new snapshot.*

 ---